eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 The data exchanged between **Remote Plugin** and **Local Service** components are contained in the DTO (Data Transfer Object) `MessageDto`.
 It is built and processed by the plugin and **you don't need to modify it**.

-However, it is necessary in some contexts to access certain information such as the `sessionId` in the case of asynchronous communication or the `serverNodeId` in the case of synchronous communication with several server instances.
+However, it is necessary in some contexts to access certain information such as the `sessionId` in the case of communication with several server instances.

 ---
 ## API